 Note: When child care is provided in your own home, you will need to negotiate the terms of employment with the caregiver.
 If the caregiver is part of the Live-In Caregiver Program, there must be a written contract between the employer (yourself, the parent) and the employee (the caregiver).
 It must include: job duties, hours of work, wages, holiday and sick leave entitlements and termination and resignation terms.

 Tip: You may want to consider a written contract with an unregulated family child care provider.
 A sample contract for the Live-In Caregiver Program may be useful for designing this contract.

 Budgeting and planning for child care costs

 In Canada, finding affordable child care can be a real challenge, primarily because of limited availability.
 Being aware of the costs and planning your finances accordingly is essential to settle in smoothly.

 Toddler: Children between 18 months to three years of age.

 Preschool-age: Children between two-and-a-half years to kindergarten age (age four or five, depending on the province).

 Is child care free in Canada?

 Child care is considered to be expensive in Canada and varies by province.
-A couple of provinces such as Quebec and Winnipeg have provincially-set fees and hence are more affordable than the others.
+A couple of provinces such as Quebec and Manitoba have provincially-set fees and hence are more affordable than the others.

 How much does child care cost in Canada?